-The person must be willing to commit the time and resources necessary to fulfill their obligations as a NAESB Director and to meet the minimum threshold of participation and attendance established in the NAESB Bylaws [Section 9.7 (f)];
+4. The person must be willing to commit the time and resources necessary to fulfill their obligations as a NAESB Director and to meet the minimum threshold of participation and attendance established in the NAESB Bylaws [Section 9.7 (f)]; and

-The person must disclose their interest, or their employer's interest, in the natural gas industry and the relationship with other entities with which the employer may be affiliated; and
+5. The person should disclose their interest, or their employer's interest, in the natural gas industry and the relationship with other entities with which the employer may be affiliated.

+B. One Member, One Seat Per Quadrant

-- Once elected to serve as Director on the NAESB Board, the individual may hold not more than one directorship, representing only one Segment within the Retail Gas Quadrant.
+Once elected to serve as Director on the NAESB Board, the individual may hold not more than one directorship, representing only one Segment within the RGQ.

 Section 7.3 Number and Election of Directors

+A. Number of Directors

+The Retail Gas QuadrantRGQ of NAESB shall be represented on the NAESB Board of Directors by twenty-four (24) persons who shall be elected, from time to time, as required by Article 7 of the NAESB Bylaws and in this Exhibit to those Bylaws.
+The NAESB office shall coordinate the election process for the Retail Gas QuadrantRGQ representatives to the NAESB Board during the second week of November of each year.

+Election of Directors

 The elections of RGQ representatives to the NAESB Board shall be subject to the following provisions:

-Any RGQ Member who is current in the payment of its dues is eligible to vote; and
+1. Any RGQ Member who is current in the payment of its dues is eligible to vote; and